Home » WordPress Tutorials » Basics » How to Post on WordPress

 Now that we’ve customized the WordPress Dashboard, and Installed the desired theme, we are ready to start creating content.
 Let’s learn how to post on WordPress!

-Speaking of building a WordPress based site, Posts probably are the most fundamental part.
+Speaking of building a WordPress-based site, Posts probably are the most fundamental part.

-After you’ve logged in the backend of your new website.
+After you’ve logged in to the backend of your new website.
 On the left part of the screen, you’ll see the Dashboard.
 Hover the mouse pointer over Posts.
 A submenu will open.
 Click Add New.

 WordPress Post